×

 Trend description for D4ii

-The long-term decline in the overall abundance of species in England shown in D4i masks the trends of the individual species within the index, 37% of which have shown a strong or weak increase and 34% of which have shown a strong or weak decrease in abundance since 1970.
-Over the short-term period (2017 to 2022), the situation is slightly more favourable, with 48% of species showing a strong or weak increase and 37% showing a strong or weak decrease in abundance over the latest 5 years for which data are currently available.
+The long-term decline in the overall abundance of species in England shown in D4i masks the trends of the individual species within the index, 39% of which have shown a strong or weak decrease and 33% of which have shown a strong or weak increase in abundance since 1970.
+Over the short-term period (2018 to 2023) 45% of species showed a strong or weak increase and 40% showed a strong or weak decrease in abundance over the latest 5 years for which data are currently available.

 Assessment of change